 Mounjaro comes as a solution inside a single-use injection pen.
 It’s given as an injection under your skin.

 The active ingredient in Mounjaro is tirzepatide.
-(An active ingredient is what makes a drug work.)
-Mounjaro belongs to a group of drugs called glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonists.
+It’s a type of drug called a dual glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist.

-Mounjaro is only available as a brand-name drug.
-It doesn’t come as a generic drug.
+Mounjaro is not currently available as a generic drug.

 Note: Using Mounjaro for weight loss is an off-label use.
 With off-label use, doctors prescribe a drug for a purpose other than what it’s approved for.
 Mounjaro is approved to treat type 2 diabetes.
 To learn more about Mounjaro and its approved use, see this in-depth article.